 We’ve mentioned it once, we’ve mentioned it a thousand times: Success isn’t measured by the quality of your product or service.
 While that’s an important component, success is the sum of all parts.
 It takes your marketing, outreach, conversion, acquisition, and many other aspects of business into consideration.
-Although it’s tempting, whether you’re an entrepreneur or a business mogul, to focus only on the actual product or whatever it is in the end that reaches the consumer, but your product or service stands very little chance of making it that far if you don’t get your ducks in a row.
+Although it’s tempting, whether you’re an entrepreneur or a business mogul, to focus only on the actual product or whatever it is in the end that reaches the consumer.
+But, your product or service stands very little chance of making it that far if you don’t get your ducks in a row.
 This is why we have created a guide to help you figure out how to start converting calls into admits.

 We’ve discussed the importance of social media, the utility of video content, and we’ve even broken down the specific steps to creating addiction-related web content.
 Today, we’re going to be addressing an all-too-frequently overlooked component to the success of your addiction treatment facility.
 Specifically, we’re going to be talking about converting phone calls into treatment admissions.